Leiomy Maldonado: Career

+Television

 She is the first-ever openly transgender woman to appear on MTV's America's Best Dance Crew Season 4 in 2009, where her crew made it to the top five.
 After appearing on TV, Maldonado's signature hair flip move, "The Leiomy Lolly", was adopted by musicians and celebrities, such as Janet Jackson, Beyoncé, Lady Gaga, and Britney Spears.
-Maldonado appeared in Willow Smith's "Whip My Hair" music video, doing her signature move.
 While the moves she has created have become known worldwide, credit has not always been given to her as the originator.

-She went on to appear in other music videos, such as Icona Pop's "All Night" music video, which paid tribute to the 1991 documentary Paris is Burning, and the video of Russian pop singer Philipp Kirkorov "Цвет настроения синий" (Mood colour is blue).

-Pose

-Maldonado is the choreographer for the ballroom scenes in the show Pose.
-She also appeared in Pose playing the character Florida Ferocity.
+Maldonado was the choreographer for the ballroom scenes in Pose and appeared in the show as the character Florida Ferocity.

-Legendary

-Maldonado is one of the judges on the HBO Max show Legendary, a dance competition inspired by the world of ballroom.
-Ten houses compete against each other in weekly vogue battles, with a different theme for each episode.
+Maldonado was one of the judges on the HBO Max show Legendary, a dance competition inspired by the world of ballroom.
+Ten houses competed against each other in weekly vogue battles, with a different theme for each episode.
 Maldonado appeared as a judge alongside actor Jameela Jamil, celebrity stylist Law Roach, and rapper Megan Thee Stallion.
-When interviewed about why she joined the show, Maldonado stated, "I think they will learn how important ballroom culture is for us, for our community.
-They’ll also experience how much hard work it takes for us to prepare for these balls and how important it is for us to be celebrated and have a platform to showcase our talent."
+On joining the show, Maldonado stated, "I think they will learn how important ballroom culture is for us, for our community.
+They'll also experience how much hard work it takes for us to prepare for these balls and how important it is for us to be celebrated and have a platform to showcase our talent."